OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-1.md

 Then when opening or creating a contact via the main contact form you'll see our form notification :-)

 ![](formnotification.png)

+You can download a copy of the source code for this blog post [here](d365ts-pt1.zip)

 ### Coming up in the [series](/categories/D365-Typescript/)
 In the next part of the [series](/categories/D365-Typescript/) we'll look at type declarations including XrmDefinitelyTyped.
 Until then feel free to comment below.
 All feedback is greatly appreciated.